IFTF + You

 We are now seeing the beginning of a broad global desire to rethink the relationship between people and their governments.
 Through a range of public activities and initiatives, the Governance Futures Lab aims to facilitate the definition and invention of new governance systems appropriate for an age of planetary challenges and human responsibility.

-IFTF research affiliate Lindsea K. Wilbur joined the Millenial Trains Project to take our Governance Futures Lab’s Social Inventors Toolkit across the United States.
+IFTF research affiliate Lindsea K. Wilbur joined the Millennial Trains Project to take our Governance Futures Lab’s Social Inventors Toolkit across the United States.

 - Hack for Change—June 1-2, 2013